About the Libraries

-Middleton Library is the main library.
+The LSU Library is the main library.
 Centrally located on the quad, it is an active and energetic part of academic life at LSU.
 Students and faculty find a great variety of academic support and resources for research available through the library.
 It is the only twenty-four-hour study location on campus, offering resources and services to faculty and students in all departments.
 Subject specialists are available to students and faculty in person and online for personalized research consultations, copyright support, and help navigating our world-class collections and resources.
 The library facilities include individual and group study areas, a graduate reading room, a math lab, the Shell Tutorial Center, computers, wireless access, and a coffee shop.
-Middleton Library administers the T. Harry Williams Center for Oral History, a digital scholarship lab, equipment checkouts for students, and interlibrary borrowing services.
+LSU Libraries administers the T. Harry Williams Center for Oral History, a digital scholarship lab, equipment checkouts for students, and interlibrary borrowing services.
 Hundreds of thousands of books and journals are also available online through the library website, including textbooks for many LSU courses.
 The Libraries is an essential campus partner for learning, teaching, and research.

 Hill Memorial Library